jamiehenzy/CTGA_UNIX_HPC/1_UNIX.md

 ---

+## U25: Downloading files from GitHub

+You'll frequently need to work with files that you download from various online sources and databases, such as GitHub, NCBI, or Ensembl.
+To start, let's download a file from our UNIX_HPC GitHub repo called At_proteins.fa.
+The ".fa" extension tells us the file is in the "fasta" format, which is a simple text format used for genomic sequences.
+This particular files contains protein sequences from a much-studied plant, _Arabidopsis thaliana_.
+Fasta format always starts with the \> symbol followed by a descriptive header for the first line.
+Subsequent lines contain the actual sequence, which can be either a nucleotide or amino acid sequence.
+Sometimes, instead of the ".fa" extension you'll see ".fasta", ".fna" (for nucleotides), or ".faa" (for amino acids).

+To download the file, first click on the name of the file in GitHub, then right-click on the "Raw" tab to "Copy Link Address".
+You'll use either "wget" or "curl" to download, depending on your system.
+Try the "wget" command below first, and if you receive an error saying "command not found", then try the curl command, instead:

+'wget <pasted_link>'

+Many of the files you'll work with for this course are quite large and come in a compressed, or "zipped" version.

-## U25: Less is more
+## U26: Less is more

 So far we have covered listing the contents of directories and moving/copying/deleting either files and/or directories.
 Now we will quickly cover how you can look at files; in Unix the `less` command lets you view (but not edit) text files.
-Let's take a look at a file of _Arabidopsis thaliana_ protein sequences.
-First you'll need to download the "At_proteins.fasta" file from Genome-analysis_UNIX_HPC repository on GitHub.
-Click on the filename, then right-click the `Raw` button to Copy Link Address.
-In Terminal, type the command `wget` and paste the link address and hit enter.
+Let's take a look at a file of

 Now we can look at the contents: